u0qlxmr6.html

 They also learn to make friends and and form relationships with their peers.
 Its important to build a support network and having these friendships help children to feel a sense of belonging.
 Not having these friendships can cause feelings of loneliness and isolation and can contribute to depression.

 Children are born to learn language.
 From birth children learn language and literacy skills and play is a natural way for interactions.
-During social play, friendships with their peers and the conversations between adults and children in playtime contribute to the language development of a child.
+Play provides opportunities for language development as children engage in conversations, storytelling, and role-playing.
+They learn new words, sentence structures, and communication strategies.
+During social play, friendships with their peers and the conversations between adults and children in playtime enhances their listening skills, comprehension, and ability to express themselves effectively.
 (2)

 Playtime can help children learn how to control their emotions.
 Children can express their views through play.
+Successful play experiences contribute to a child's self-confidence and self-esteem.
+As they engage in play, set goals, and accomplish tasks, they gain a sense of competence and mastery.
+Play also provides a safe space for them to take risks, make decisions, and learn from mistakes, enhancing their self-belief and resilience.
 They can learn how to deal with social situations and how to feel when something doesn’t go their way.
 They learn how to cope with feelings of fear, and frustration and develop the skills of sharing, taking turns and learning to resolve conflicts.
 During playtimes children will learn empathy and understanding.
 Studies show that games can help children learn to self regulate their emotions.
 (3)

-Playtime builds an child’s imagination and boosts their creativity.
-They learn to think outside the box and come up with innovative solutions to problems.
+Play encourages children to use their imagination and be creative.
+When engaged in open-ended play, they can invent scenarios and problem-solve.
+This fosters their ability to generate ideas, explore possibilities, and approach challenges with flexibility.
+Children learn to think outside the box and come up with innovative solutions to problems.
 Activities can help children to stretch their imaginations and this contributes to a successful life into adulthood (4)

 Playing is a wonderful way for children to reduce stress.
 When children are not given the opportunity to playtimes they can become grumpy and angry.
 Playing contributes to a child’s overall happiness and that is all we want for our children, to be happy.
 (5)